Scroll past listed events to see event type descriptions, suggested budgets, and other event questions answered

 Meetups are members-only events which are hosted by one of the Fulltime Families branches.
 These are quite small events, with a maximum of 20 families in attendance and can last anywhere from 1–7 days.
 While a campfire is always planned for a meetup, there are very few (if any) organized activities.
 Instead, attendees are encouraged to simply relax and hang out in a laid-back setting.

 More structured than meetups and less so than rallies, hangouts are a great way to jump into the world of Fulltime Families.
 These members-only events typically have fewer families in attendence and tend to last only 4–7 days, making them less overwhelming than the large rally events.
 Time at a hangout is filled with potlucks, campfires, games, crafts, coffee talks, a field trip, and other family-friendly fun.

 Finally, there are rallies.
 A rally is the ultimate Fulltime Families gathering.
 These members-only events last at least a full week, can include as many as 80+ families, and are jam-packed with potlucks, campfires, games, and crafts.

-Rallies also include at least one field trip, a visit from an educational expert, coffee talks, and seminars.
+Rallies also include at least one field trip, coffee talks and byobs, and tons of intentional time for making new friends.
 The Kids Marketplace is always a hit, the Parade of Homes is a fun way to check out what other families’ rigs are like inside and out, and the dance party is a family favorite.

 Heading to a rally and want to be prepared for the awesome (and insanely busy) time you’re about to have?
 Check out this post.